p96xl/GreenGekko/README.md

 If you want to know more, go to mark-sch's fork

-meant for UI, CLI is mostlikely broken
+meant for UI, CLI is most likely broken

 ## Getting started